SavSanta/gosseract/README.md

 # Install

-1. [tesseract-ocr](https://github.com/tesseract-ocr/tesseract/wiki), including library and headers
+1. [tesseract-ocr](https://github.com/tesseract-ocr/tesseract/wiki), including the library and headers
 2. `go get -t github.com/otiai10/gosseract`

-Check [Dockerfile](https://github.com/otiai10/gosseract/blob/master/Dockerfile) for more detail of installation, or you can just try by `docker run -it --rm otiai10/gosseract`.
+See the [Dockerfile](https://github.com/otiai10/gosseract/blob/master/Dockerfile) for more details of installation, or you can simply try by `docker run -it --rm otiai10/gosseract`.

 # Test

-In case you have [tesseract-ocr](https://github.com/tesseract-ocr/tesseract/wiki) on your local, you can just hit
+In case you have [tesseract-ocr](https://github.com/tesseract-ocr/tesseract/wiki) installed on your local machine, you may just execute:

 ```
 % go test .
 ```

-Otherwise, if you **DON'T** want to install tesseract-ocr on your local, kick `./test/runtime` which is using Docker and Vagrant to test the source code on some runtimes.
+Otherwise, if you **DON'T** want to install tesseract-ocr on your local machine, execute `./test/runtime` which uses Docker and Vagrant to test the source code on some runtimes.

 ```
 % ./test/runtime --driver docker
 % ./test/runtime --driver vagrant
 ```

-Check [./test/runtimes](https://github.com/otiai10/gosseract/tree/master/test/runtimes) for more information about runtime tests.
+See [./test/runtimes](https://github.com/otiai10/gosseract/tree/master/test/runtimes) for more information about runtime tests.

 # Issues